 The conflict between the Catholic Church and the Chinese government has been a multi-decade-long story.
-From the 1950s, the government has insisted that they have the power to appoint bishops, a demand that the Vatican has continually rejected.
+Since the 1950s, the government has insisted that they have the power to appoint bishops, a demand that the Vatican has continually rejected.
 However, in recent times, the Vatican has become more flexible toward such Chinese demands.

 A case in point is the Vatican asking their own bishop Guo Xijin to stand aside for the government-appointed Bishop Zhan Silu.
-But this has disappointed Catholic followers who are very adamant that they can only follow a bishop who is in tune with their belief and not some government-appointed person.
+But this has disappointed Catholic followers who are very adamant that they can only follow a bishop who is in tune with their beliefs and not some government-appointed person.

 “We follow the Pope and the Vatican so the Government doesn’t recognise us and regards us as illegal.
 But now we’re concerned about compromises the Vatican may make… We hope they don’t sacrifice us and betray us for this deal,” Father Zhu Ruci, deputy of Bishop Guo Xijin, said in an interview with ABC.